RasPiPkr/PiDrop/README.md

 This saves logging in through the Dropbox website to save time and you remembering your logging in details.

+FIRST OF ALL:

+install dropbox so in terminal enter: sudo pip3 install dropbox this should be the only thing you'll need to install as everything else should be on your Raspbian.

+then....

 Setup a Dropbox account and whilst in the main screen of your account you will see 3x dots near bottom right of the page click on that to popup a list and select developer.
 Select Python for the API and then click generate token.
 Copy that and paste it inbetween the '' next to acc_token, then save this file.